(510) 545-6515 — Free Consultation

 HS 11364 — Possession of drug paraphernalia.
 A pipe, a needle, a spoon — charged on its own or stacked on top of a possession count.
 Misdemeanor.
 Six months maximum.

-The exceptions where drugs are still felonies: possession for sale, possession with a firearm (HS 11370.1), or possession with prior serious or violent felony convictions.
+The exceptions where drugs are still felonies: possession for sale, possession with a firearm (HS 11370.1), or possession by someone with a 'super-strike' prior (PC 667(e)(2)(C)(iv)) or a PC 290 registration requirement.
 Those facts change the calculus.
 Personal use does not.

 Many drug cases turn on the legality of the stop or the search.
 No warrant.
 No consent.
 No probable cause.
 If the police found the drugs through an unlawful search, a motion to suppress under PC 1538.5 takes the evidence off the table — and without the evidence, the prosecution has no case.